noehparrales/cse15l-lab-reports/Lab1.md

 ![Image](cd_going_to_file.png)

 3. When running the command cd with a pathway to a file using "Hello.class", it produced an error.
-This is due to the fact that "Hello.class" is a file and the command cd only work to
+This is due to the fact that "Hello.class" is a file and the command cd only works to navigate through directories in the terminal as the output states.